Voraxaze Prescribing Information

-The evaluation of adverse reactions in patients treated with Voraxaze is confounded by the population in which it was studied, patients with toxic plasma methotrexate levels due to impaired renal function.
-Adverse reactions related to toxic methotrexate levels due to prolonged methotrexate clearance include myelosuppression, mucositis, acute hepatitis, and renal dysfunction and failure.
+The evaluation of adverse reactions in patients who received Voraxaze was confounded, because patients had toxic plasma methotrexate concentration due to prolonged methotrexate clearance, which is associated with myelosuppression, mucositis, acute hepatitis, and renal dysfunction and failure.

-The safety of Voraxaze is based on data from 290 patients who were enrolled in Study 1 or Study 2, two single-arm, open-label, multicenter trials enrolling patients who had markedly delayed methotrexate clearance secondary to renal dysfunction.
-Patients with osteosarcoma were eligible for these studies if the plasma methotrexate concentration was greater than 50 µmol/L at 24 hours, greater that 5 µmol/L at 48 hours, or greater than 2 standard deviations above the mean methotrexate elimination curve at least 12 hours after methotrexate administration and there was a 2-fold or greater increase in serum creatinine above baseline.
-All other patients were eligible for these studies if the plasma methotrexate level was greater than 10 µmol/L more than 42 hours after the start of the methotrexate or the plasma level was greater than 2 standard deviations above the mean methotrexate excretion curve at least 12 hours following methotrexate and the serum creatinine was greater than 1.5 times the upper limit of normal or the creatinine clearance was less than 60 mL/min at least 12 hours following methotrexate administration.
+The safety of Voraxaze is based on data from 290 patients who were enrolled in Study 1 or Study 2, two single-arm, open-label, multicenter studies conducted in patients who had markedly delayed methotrexate clearance due to impaired renal function.
+Patients with osteosarcoma were eligible for these studies if the plasma methotrexate concentration was >50 µmol/L at 24 hours, >5 µmol/L at 48 hours, or >2 standard deviations above the mean methotrexate elimination curve at least 12 hours after methotrexate administration; and there was a ≥2-fold increase in serum creatinine above baseline.
+All other patients were eligible for these studies if the plasma methotrexate concentration was >10 µmol/L more than 42 hours after the start of the methotrexate or the plasma methotrexate concentration was >2 standard deviations above the mean methotrexate excretion curve at least 12 hours following methotrexate; and the serum creatinine was >1.5 times the upper limit of normal (ULN) or the creatinine clearance (CLcr) was <60 mL/min at least 12 hours following methotrexate administration.

 |1 This incidence includes the following terms: flushing, feeling hot, burning sensation.

-2 One of these reactions was classified as Grade 3 in severity.
+2 One of these reactions was classified as Grade 3.

 USE IN SPECIFIC POPULATIONS

-The effectiveness of Voraxaze in pediatric patients was established in Study 1.
-Of the 22 patients in the efficacy dataset in Study 1, 12 were pediatric patients with ages ranging from 5 to 16 years.
-Three of the six pediatric patients with a pre-Voraxaze methotrexate concentration of 1-50 μmol/L achieved a rapid and sustained clinically important reduction (RSCIR) in plasma methotrexate concentration, while none of the six pediatric patients with a pre-Voraxaze methotrexate concentration >50 μmol/L achieved a RSCIR [see Clinical Studies (14)].
+Of the 22 patients in the efficacy dataset in Study 1, 12 were pediatric patients with ages ranging from 5 years to 16 years.
+Three of the 6 pediatric patients with a pre-Voraxaze methotrexate concentration of 1 μmol/L to 50 μmol/L achieved a rapid and sustained clinically important reduction (RSCIR) in plasma methotrexate concentration, while none of the 6 pediatric patients with a pre-Voraxaze methotrexate concentration >50 μmol/L achieved a RSCIR [see Clinical Studies (14)].

-The pooled clinical safety database for Voraxaze included data for 147 patients from 1 month up to 17 years received Voraxaze in Study 1 and Study 2 [see Adverse Reactions (6.1)].
+One-hundred forty-seven pediatric patients from 1 month to 17 years received Voraxaze in Study 1 and Study 2 [see Adverse Reactions (6.1)].
 No overall differences in safety were observed between these patients and adult patients.

-Voraxaze (glucarpidase) for injection, for intravenous use is supplied as a sterile, preservative-free, white lyophilized powder in single-use vials.
+Voraxaze (glucarpidase) for injection, for intravenous use is supplied as a sterile, preservative-free, white lyophilized powder in single-dose vials.
 Each vial contains 1,000 Units of glucarpidase, lactose monohydrate (10 mg), Tris-HCl (0.6 mg) and zinc acetate dihydrate (0.002 mg).

 Mechanism of Action

-Voraxaze (glucarpidase) is a recombinant bacterial enzyme that hydrolyzes the carboxyl-terminal glutamate residue from folic acid and classical antifolates such as methotrexate.
-Voraxaze converts methotrexate to its inactive metabolites 4-deoxy-4-amino-N10- methylpteroic acid (DAMPA) and glutamate.
-Voraxaze provides an alternative non-renal pathway for methotrexate elimination in patients with renal dysfunction during high-dose methotrexate treatment.
+Glucarpidase converts methotrexate to its inactive metabolites 4-deoxy-4-amino-N10- methylpteroic acid (DAMPA) and glutamate.
+Voraxaze provides an alternate non-renal pathway for methotrexate elimination in patients with renal dysfunction during high-dose methotrexate treatment.

-Plasma methotrexate concentrations within 48 hours following administration of Voraxaze can only be reliably measured by a chromatographic method because DAMPA interferes with the immunoassays [see Warnings and Precautions (5.2)].
-Following administration of Voraxaze 50 Units/kg to patients in Study 1, methotrexate concentration measured by a chromatographic method was reduced by ≥ 97% within 15 minutes in all 22 treatment-evaluable patients, and was maintained at a > 95% reduction up to 8 days in 20 of the 22 patients [see Clinical Studies (14)].
+Following administration of Voraxaze 50 Units/kg to patients in Study 1, methotrexate concentration measured by a chromatographic method was reduced by ≥ 97% within 15 minutes in all 22 treatment-evaluable patients and was maintained at a > 95% reduction up to 8 days in 20 of the 22 patients [see Clinical Studies (14)].

-The pharmacokinetics of glucarpidase in the absence of methotrexate were studied in four subjects with severe renal impairment (creatinine clearance <30 mL/min).
-Following an intravenous dose of 50 Units/kg of Voraxaze, the mean pharmacokinetic parameters were similar to those observed in healthy subjects except for a longer t1/2 of 8.2 hours in subjects with severe renal impairment as compared to 5.6 hours in healthy subjects using an enzymatic assay to measure serum glucarpidase activity levels.
+The pharmacokinetics of glucarpidase in the absence of methotrexate were studied in 4 subjects with severe renal impairment (CLcr <30 mL/min).
+Following a dose of Voraxaze of 50 Units/kg, the mean pharmacokinetic parameters were similar to those observed in healthy subjects except for a longer half-life of 8.2 hours in subjects with severe renal impairment as compared to 5.6 hours in healthy subjects using an enzymatic assay to measure serum glucarpidase activity levels.

-In a study of cancer patients receiving a high-dose methotrexate (≥1 g/m2) and leucovorin rescue regimen, intravenous administration of 50 Units/kg Voraxaze 2 hours before leucovorin reduced (6S)-leucovorin AUC0-3h by 33% and Cmax by 52%, and also reduced its active metabolite, (6S)-5-methyltetrahydrofolate, AUC0-3h by 92% and Cmax by 93% [see Drug Interactions (7.1)].
+In patients with cancer receiving high-dose methotrexate (≥1 g/m2) and leucovorin rescue, a Voraxaze dose of 50 Units/kg administered intravenously 2 hours before leucovorin, reduced (6S)-leucovorin AUC0-3h by 33% and Cmax by 52% and reduced its active metabolite (6S)-5-methyltetrahydrofolate AUC0-3h by 92% and Cmax by 93% [see Drug Interactions (7.1)].

-Table 2 summarizes the results of RSCIR and exploratory analyses following the first dose administration of Voraxaze.
-An exploratory analysis in subgroups determined by pre-Voraxaze methotrexate concentration suggests that the likelihood of attaining a RSCIR following the first Voraxaze injection correlates with the pre-Voraxaze methotrexate concentration (Table 2).
-In an additional exploratory analysis, all 9 patients with pre-glucarpidase methotrexate concentrations >50 μmol/L achieved greater than a 95% reduction in methotrexate concentrations for up to 8 days following the initial injection of Voraxaze although none of them achieved a RSCIR.
+Table 2 summarizes the results of RSCIR and exploratory analyses following the first dose of Voraxaze.
+An exploratory analysis in subgroups determined by pre-Voraxaze methotrexate concentration suggests that the likelihood of attaining a RSCIR following the first Voraxaze dose correlates with the pre-Voraxaze methotrexate concentration.
+An additional exploratory analysis showed that all 9 patients with pre-Voraxaze methotrexate concentration >50 μmol/L achieved >95% reduction in methotrexate concentration for up to 8 days following the first Voraxaze dose although none of them achieved a RSCIR.